Traditions & History

 Uniforms

 Uniforms play an important role in the culture of camp.
 We strongly believe that people should not be judged by the clothes they wear, and with a large financial aid and international camper population, uniforms are a great equalizer.
 The bloomers (originally an article of clothing from the women’s suffrage movement) and middies have been the girls’ uniform for most of camp’s history.
 While they are uniquely un-modern, most find them comfortable and practical and we love the uniqueness and connection it gives us to the past.
-Boys wear navy blue shorts and matching shirt.
+Campers can choose between middies, bloomers, navy polos, or navy shorts.
 The campers actually love the uniforms they get when they arrive at camp and we often have a difficult time getting them back at the end of the session!

 Black and white photo of girl playing trumpet